MUNEC-SNOW/DesignPattern/README.md

     Singleton is a pattern which make sure that only one
     instantce of the object will be create, and provides a global access point.
+## 6 Order Pattern
+    Order is a pattern that encapsulat requests into object. it make able for you to use different request, queue, or other log requests in order to parameterize other object.
+    Order Pattern also support the undo operation.